ktor-doc-jp/ktor-doc-jp/advanced/http2.md

 </dependency>
 ```

-and then  native implementation (statically linked BoringSSL library, a fork of OpenSSL)
+and then  native implementation (statically linked BoringSSL library, a fork of OpenSSL):

 ```xml
     <dependency>